yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

    }'
    ```
 2. Check the account activation email and activate the login.
 > The system automatically assigns the `Team Admin` [team role](role-based-access-control.md#team-roles) to the first user to create an account.
+Because this role has advanced access to the health stack, we recommend that your system administrator creates the first account.

 ### Without Mail Server
 When a mail server is not available, perform these steps: